mohawk2/data-cleanse/README.md

 Takes the first row of the given data, and returns a hash-ref mapping any non-unique column-names to the number of times they appear.

+## key\_to\_index

+Given an array-ref (probably the first row of a CSV file, i.e. column headings), returns a hash-ref mapping the cell values to their zero-based index.

 # SEE ALSO

 [Text::CSV](https://metacpan.org/pod/Text%3A%3ACSV)